-City by city, community by community, we’re building a more welcoming UK for people forced to flee their homes.
+Wherever we come from, we all have a right to feel safe.
+That’s why city by city, community by community, we are building a more welcoming UK for people forced to flee their homes.

-Despite hostility and division pushed by politicians and the press, thousands of ordinary people around the country are stepping up to support people seeking sanctuary in our communities.
+Our networks are made up of thousands of ordinary people all around the country who are stepping up to support people seeking sanctuary in our communities.

 City of Sanctuary UK coordinates, supports and grows these networks of welcome.
 From community groups to schools and universities, local councils to libraries and theatres, we work with individuals, groups and organisations in every area and in every sector to encourage inclusivity, solidarity and compassion for people from a forced displacement background.